tjbencomo/bulk-rnaseq/README.md

 The full DESeq2 object used for differential expression analysis can be found in `deseq2/`.

-A MultiQC html report with `kallisto` statistics for each sample is located in `qc/`.
+A MultiQC html report with quantification statistics and FASTQC reports for each sample is located in `qc/`.
 Check this to verify a reasonable proportion of reads were pseudoaligned.